What is Web Whisper? A Professional's Guide to Voice-to-Text

 | Customization | Command Mode (reactive editing) | Contexts (proactive rules, up to 20K words) |

-| Offline Processing | ❌ Cloud-only | ✅ Local Whisper + Local LLM |
+| Offline Processing | โ Cloud-only | โ Local Whisper + Local LLM |

 | Pricing Options | $15/mo subscription only | From $79 lifetime OR $29/mo subscription |